aashishpanchal/exlite/packages/exlite/README.md

 ## Http-Error

 The `HttpError` class standardizes error handling by extending the native `Error` class.
-It’s used to throw HTTP-related errors, which are then caught by the `errorHandler` middleware.
+It’s used to throw HTTP-related errors, which are then caught by the `httpErrorHandler` middleware.

 **Usage:**